openedx/open-edx-proposals/oeps/oep-0026/xapi-realtime-events.rst

 ~~~~~~~~~~
 Although the **Actor** field can be either an *Agent* or a *Group*, we will primarily support only the *Agent* type, which is used for individuals performing an activity (`xAPI Verb`_ on an `xAPI Object`_).

 An Actor can be identified using `Friend of a Friend (FOAF)`_ vocabulary with either: (1) `email address`_, (2) `hash of email address`_, (3) `OpenID URI`_, or (4) `account`_ with a *homepage*-scoped identifier.
 One of these is sent along with the Actor's "name".
-To be mindful of learner privacy, we will initially take a conservative approach and only send #3, with an Open edX anonymized unique identifier of the learner (`Anonymized User ID`_).
+To be mindful of learner privacy, we will initially take a conservative approach and only send #3, with an Open edX anonymized unique identifier of the learner (:ref:`oep-26-user-id`).

 In the future, if certain external systems require `Personally Identifiable Information (PII)`_, like the learner's email address or name, then those may be conditionally sent with appropriate permissions.
 Adaptive engines, however, do not need PII.

 Initially, we will exclude the "name" field.
-However, if we find that xAPI JSON parsers assume this field always exists, then we can include the field but provide a non-PII value, such as a copy of the `Anonymized User ID`_.
+However, if we find that xAPI JSON parsers assume this field always exists, then we can include the field but provide a non-PII value, such as a copy of the :ref:`oep-26-user-id`.

-.. _Anonymized User ID: ..//oep-0026-arch-realtime-events.rst#anonymized-user-id

 Example
 ^^^^^^^